stevenvelozo/manyfest/README.md

 Integer | An integer number
 Float | A floating point number; does not require a decimal point Number | A number of any type
+Boolean | A boolean value represented by the JSON true or false Binary | A boolean value represented as 1 or 0
+YesNo | A boolean value represented as Y or N
-DateTime | A date parsable by Javascript
+DateTime | A javascript date
+Array | A plain old javascript array
-Object | A plain old Javascript object
+Object | A plain old javascript object
+Null | A null value

 ## Reading and Writing Element Properties